openjusticebe/openjustice_ots/docs/README.md

 ## Introduction

-This document contains the technical specification for the [OpenJustice.be](https://openjustice.be) platform, a tool used to collect and publish belgian court decisions in an open, free, neutral, robust, secure and respectful manner.
+This document contains the open technical specification for the [OpenJustice.be](https://openjustice.be) platform, a tool used to collect and publish belgian court decisions in an open, free, neutral, robust, secure and respectful manner.

-We know the problem before us is complex: this is why OpenJustice.be intends to use known development approaches (iterative development, user-centricity, lean and agile methods) to, progressively, experiment and discover the best possible solution available under current circumstances.
+We know the problem before us is complex: this is why OpenJustice.be intends to use known development approaches (iterative development, user-centricity, lean and agile methods) to experiment and discover the best possible solutions available under current circumstances.

 ### Goal
-This Open Technical Specification details the different components needed to create a court decision collecting and publishing service, and the interactions between these [components](/components/#overview).
+This Open Technical Specification details [users](/users/#overview), [functionalities](/functionalities/#overview) and [components](/components/#overview) needed to create a court decision collecting and publishing service.

-On a high level, these components are:
+On a high level, these are:
-- An document uploading interface, allowing users to extract and anonymise uploaded documents before indexing
+#### Users
+- The public : access and information
+- Law professionals : access, information, collabore, share
+- Technical users : collabore, build, experiment, research

+#### Functionalities
+- Profile management
+- Text upload, extraction, anonymisation
-- A central text indexing service
+- Document indexing
-- A document publishing service with an open and documented API
-- An ergonomic, robust and efficient search interface
+- Document search
+- Document access (read, navigate, ...)
+- API access (navigation)
+- Data Quality & Privacy control points (Peer reviews, notification, boosts, ...)
+- Collaboration

+#### Components
+- User interface frontoffice (main interface)
+- User interface backoffice (uploading documents)
+- Authentication module
+- Anonymisation API
+- Text extraction API
+- Search platform (specialized full-text search database)
+- SQL Database
+- Service API

-The components plug into provided infrastructure responsible for communication between components (the [broker](/broker/)), which can be done by using OpenJustice.be provided software libraries.
+Most components plug into provided infrastructure responsible for communication between components (the [broker](/broker/)), which can be done by using OpenJustice.be provided software libraries.

 ::: warning Important
 This document is subject to evolution, and may be partialy or completely revised during the iterative development of the service.